Monitor Cilium-Managed Infrastructure With Datadog | Datadog

 Start monitoring Cilium with Datadog

 In this post, we looked at how Datadog provides deep visibility into your Cilium environment.
 You can review key Cilium metrics in Datadog’s integration dashboard and pivot to logs or the Live Container view for more insights into cluster performance.
-You can also leverage NPM and DNS monitoring to view traffic to and from pods in order to troubleshoot issues in your network.
+You can also leverage CNM and DNS monitoring to view traffic to and from pods in order to troubleshoot issues in your network.
 Check out our documentation to learn more about our Cilium integration and start monitoring your Kubernetes applications today.
 If you don’t already have a Datadog account, you can sign up for a .